bcmichael/RNMR-Docs/docs/command/full_command.md

 Command | Description
 ------- | -----------
 Enter   | Terminate with current phase values
 C       | Select constant phase value for change
 D       | Select decrement direction
 I       | Select increment direction
 L       | Select linear phase value for change
 P       | Select current cursor position as pivot for linear value Q       | Terminate with original phase values
 V       | Change phase value after prompt
 Z       | Call `ZO` to enable moving the cursor
 0-2     | Change current value by 10^N degrees

 Either the zero or first order phase parameter can be changed up or down in steps of 1, 10, or 100.
-To move the pivot point, use Z to call `ZO`.
-Then move the cursor and press enter to exit `ZO`.
+To move the pivot point, use Z to call `ZO`, then move the cursor and press enter to exit `ZO`.
 Finally press P to move the pivot to the cursor.
 ## PIDL
 Set lock PID gain factors